 The majority of doctors will thrive within a supportive environment and transition safely and successfully back to work.

-A small number of individuals however, may find it more difficult.
-It is therefore important to try to identify those that may be struggling as early as possible.
+However, a small number of individuals may find returning to work more difficult.
+It is important to try to identify those who may be struggling as early as possible.

-The causes for problems with returning back to work can be complex and so it is useful to consider any possible reasons to try and formulate action plans to help improve their progress (see flow chart below)11.
+The causes for problems with returning to work can be complex and so it is useful to consider any possible reasons and formulate an action plan to help improve their progress (12).

-If the problem persists or there are concerns regarding patient safety, the issue will require a multi-faceted approach between clinical tutors, supervisors and HR and may require escalation to the Deanery or other regulating bodies11.
+If the problem persists or there are concerns regarding patient safety, the issue will require a multifaceted approach between clinical tutors, supervisors, and HR and may require escalation to the deanery or other regulating bodies (12).

 1. Early identification of problems

-e.g. Low work rate, lack of engagement in educational process
+• Examples: Low work rate, lack of engagement in the educational process

 2. Establish and clarify circumstances